 Canada-Ukraine Foundation supports Canadian registered charities or other qualified donees as identified by the Canada Revenue Agency providing support to Ukraine and Ukrainian-Canadian projects.
 Only initiatives that align with our strategic plan and granting approach and fall within one of our four funding areas are eligible for funding.

 The Foundation is always open to new ideas, and we welcome your input.
 We ask that you please submit ideas through this form, and refrain from contacting program officers directly – the Foundation does not consider unsolicited proposals to our Board Directors.
 We receive many grant requests each year, and as such, can only fund a small percentage of worthwhile proposals.
-We have two yearly intake deadlines for proposals 30 April and 30 September.

 The Foundation gives priority to initiatives that: